Ghost Town (Kanye West song): Commercial performance

 Following the release of Ye, "Ghost Town" debuted on the US Billboard Hot 100 at number 16, standing as the highest charting non-single from the album.
 The song entered the US Streaming Songs chart at number eight, with 29.7 million streams.
 On the US Hot R&B/Hip-Hop Songs chart, it opened at number 11.
 By debuting at number two on the US Hot R&B Songs chart, the song stood as the only track from the album to enter the charts.
 The next week, following the release of Kids See Ghosts, the song descended 44 places to number 60 on the Hot 100, though it was two places higher on the chart than "Freeee (Ghost Town, Pt.
 2)".
 For 2018, "Ghost Town" ranked at number 42 on the year-end US Hot R&B Songs chart.
 The song was certified double platinum by the Recording Industry Association of America (RIAA) for amassing 2,000,000 certified units in the United States on July 6, 2022.

 The track performed best in New Zealand, peaking at number 14 on the NZ Singles Chart.
 Similarly, the track debuted on the UK Singles Chart at number 17, giving West his third top 40 entry on the chart issue that fell on the date of his 41st birthday.
-On January 26, 2024, "Ghost Town" received a gold certification from the British Phonographic Industry (BPI) for pushing 200,000 units in the United Kingdom.
+On January 9, 2026, "Ghost Town" received a platinum certification from the British Phonographic Industry (BPI) for pushing 600,000 units in the United Kingdom.
 The track reached number 21 on the Canadian Hot 100.
 On the ARIA Singles Chart, it debuted at number 22 and came close to giving West his third top 20 entry for that week.
 The track also reached the top 30 in Slovakia, Greece, Ireland, and Portugal.
 In Estonia, the song entered at number 37 on the Singlid tipp-40.
 The following week, it rose five places to number 32 on the chart.
 The track experienced lesser performance in the Czech Republic, reaching number 42 on the country's Singles Digitál Top 100 chart.